 Tree onion, aka topsetting onions, aka Egyptian walking onion (Allium × proliferum, formerly Allium cepa var proliferum) One of the very few hybrids that I grow, it does not reproduce via seed and it is a stable hybrid dating back to the 1850s that is worth having around.
 Bizarre looking plant grows a golf ball sized onion that divides underground then grows tiny onions instead of seed on the flower stalk.
 Sometimes a flower stalk will have a tiny onion with its own flower stalk with tiny onions on that and you end up with three or four levels on the one plant.
 These flower stalks bend under the weight of all the onions allowing the plant to “walk”.
 These are similar to potato onion in that they were very common once and are now rare and hard to find $3 per small plant

 Chinese Water Chestnut (Eleocharis dulcis) another extremely productive perennial vegetable.
+The more soil they have the more productive they are, but they are productive even in small 10 liter buckets or larger ice cream containers.
 Excellent permaculture vegetable which provides large amounts of straw.
-Easily grown in buckets, ponds, containers etc throughout most of Australia.
-Very beautiful and ornamental looking as well as producing a lot of food. $2 per small corm or small plant
+Easily grown in buckets, ponds, containers etc. Very beautiful and ornamental looking as well as producing a lot of food. $2 per small corm or small plant

 Chinese Artichoke (Stachys affinis) extremely rare and sought after perennial root vegetable.
 Tubers form into a fascinating spiral sea shell shape and are a shiny pearl colour.
 Crunchy and delicately sweet, eaten raw or cooked.
 Eat the large tubers and replant smaller ones.
 Best grown in containers as it may spread aggressively.
 For sale normally late winter but occasionally other times too $3 per tuber - SOLD OUT back Winter 2018